seun-ja/smart_comply_back_end/README.md

 - PostgreSQL
 - Redis

-The API will be available at:
+The API will be available at

 ```
 http://localhost:8000